Tomato facts

 This is still lower than in other European countries, especially those in the Mediterranean region but it’s rising fast.
 According to market insights specialist, Kantar, lunch is the meal we’re most likely to add tomatoes to at the moment – up by 30% since January 2021.

-Of all the tomatoes we buy in the UK, British growers currently produce around a fifth – around 100,000 tonnes.
-During the summer, this goes up to around half the tomatoes bought.
+Of all the tomatoes we buy in the UK, British growers currently produce around 70,000 tonnes.
+During the summer, this can be around half the tomatoes bought in supermarkets.

 The rest are mostly imported from elsewhere in the world (some 400,000 tonnes).
-British growers are committed to producing more tomatoes in the UK to meet homegrown demand and cut the need for food miles where the environment, quality and taste suffers.
+British growers are committed to producing more tomatoes in the UK to meet homegrown demand and cut the need for food miles where the environment, quality and taste is often compromised.

 In total, Brits spend £921M on tomatoes annually.
-Of this, around £190M is on British grown tomatoes.
+Of this, around £190M is on higher value, better tasting home grown British tomatoes.

 The market for tomatoes generally, and British tomatoes in particular continues to grow.
 It’s not just that people are buying more tomatoes, they’re also choosing to spend a little more on premium varieties (like tomatoes on the vine).
 Vine tomatoes now account for around two-thirds of the UK tomato production area.